 DONATING TO THE COLLECTION

-Since its founding in 1919, the Historical Society has been committed to building a research repository that holds primary source material that helps tell the diverse story of the San Joaquin Valley.
-Most of our collections are dated between 1848 and 1960, which include the pioneer days of the late nineteenth century through the development of Fresno County and the City of Fresno in the early twentieth century.
-Our strongest collections are from civic and community leaders, as well as businesses and organizations.
-Society members and friends play an essential role in expanding the Archives’ resources and always have.
+Since its founding in 1919, the Historical Society has been committed to building a research repository that holds primary source material to help tell the diverse story of the San Joaquin Valley.
+Most of the holdings are dated between 1848 and 1960, which include the pioneer days of the late nineteenth century through the development of Fresno County and the City of Fresno in the early twentieth century.
+Collections are from civic and community leaders, as well as businesses and organizations are well represented.
+Society members and friends continue to play an essential role in expanding the Archives’ resources.

 Please note - the Society cannot accept the donation of unsolicited items through the mail or in person.

 The Fresno County Historical Society is responsible for the care and preservation of thousands of images, documents and objects of historical significance.